 What to do?

 a.
 Lock in oil contracts early if possible.
 These are oil purchase contracts so that your purchase prices will not be increased.
-If you are oil dealer, you have to be careful because some of your customers may want to lock purchase prices and you may not be able to supply them later.
+If you are an oil dealer, you have to be careful because some of your customers may want to lock in purchase prices, and you may not be able to supply them later.
 This may result in your business being prosecuted for failure to honour contracts.

 b.
 Optimise delivery routes to cut unnecessary trips.
 This will help you save on fuel costs.